The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Downstream Adaptation

 \subsection{Tasks}

-We then train the model on a variety of benchmarks as follows.
-More details are given in Appendix~\ref{Sec:detail}.
+We then fine-tune the whole model on a variety of direct downstream tasks as follows.

-\textbf{SLURP} is a large English SLU dataset with 72.2k real speech recordings and 69.3k synthetic audio for a broad range of speech commands given to voice assistants, and we are using its IC labels with 18 scenarios and 46 actions, for which we use two separate linear heads on the classifier.
+\textbf{SLURP} is a large and challenging English SLU dataset recently proposed, with 72.2k real speech recordings and 69.3k synthetic audio for a broad range of speech commands given to voice assistants.
+We use its IC labels to classify the input into 18 scenarios and 46 actions.

-\textbf{MINDS-14} is a multilingual IC dataset for banking scenarios with 14 types of intents covering 14 languages with $\sim$600 utterances per language, and we use data of four languages (en-AU, en-GB, en-US, and fr-FR) from it.
-Under a 3:2:5 train-dev-test split in the XTREME-S benchmark \cite{DBLP:conf/interspeech/ConneauBZMPLCJR22}, the training data is rather scarce, demanding a data-efficient multilingual modelling.
+\textbf{MINDS-14} is a multilingual IC dataset for banking scenarios with 14 types of intents in 14 languages with around 600 utterances per language, and we use four subsets (en-AU, en-GB, en-US, and fr-FR) under a 3:2:5 train-dev-test split in XTREME-S \cite{DBLP:conf/interspeech/ConneauBZMPLCJR22}.
+The rather scarce training data demand data-efficient multilingual modelling.

 \textbf{NMSQA} or Natural Multi-Speaker Question Answering is a spoken QA dataset consisting of audio for the questions and segmented context articles from SQuAD \cite{DBLP:conf/emnlp/RajpurkarZLL16}, with 97.6k question-answer pairs given in >300 hours of synthetic audio from 12 speakers produced by Amazon TTS, coupled with a 60-speaker real test set of 2.7 hours of recordings.
 In this task, the goal is similar to textual QA to predict the correct span in the spoken context audio that answers the question, and the performance is measured by Audio Overlapping Score (AOS) \cite{DBLP:conf/interspeech/LeeWLL18}, defined as $\text{AOS}={X\cap Y}/{X\cup Y}$, in which $X$ is the predicted audio span and $Y$ the ground truth.